Sovereign wealth fund: Nature and purpose

 SWFs are typically created when governments have budgetary surpluses and have little or no international debt.
 It is not always possible or desirable to hold this excess liquidity as money or to channel it into immediate consumption.
 This is especially the case when a nation depends on raw material exports like oil, copper or diamonds.
 In such countries, the main reason for creating a SWF is because of the properties of resource revenue: high volatility of resource prices, unpredictability of extraction, and exhaustibility of resources.

-There are two types of funds: saving funds and stabilization funds.
+SWFs are primarily commodity-based and many have been established by oil-rich states.
+SWFs of China are a notable exception to this more typical model.

 Stabilization SWFs are created to reduce the volatility of government revenues, to counter the boom-bust cycles' adverse effect on government spending and the national economy.

 Savings SWFs build up savings for future generations.
 One such fund is the Government Pension Fund of Norway.
 It is believed that SWFs in resource-rich countries can help avoid resource curse, but the literature on this question is controversial.
 Governments may be able to spend the money immediately, but risk causing the economy to overheat, e.g., in Hugo Chávez's Venezuela or Shah-era Iran.
-In such circumstances, saving the money to spend during a period of low inflation is often desirable.
+In such circumstances, saving money to spend during a period of low inflation is often desirable.

 Other reasons for creating SWFs may be economic, or strategic, such as war chests for uncertain times.
 For example, the Kuwait Investment Authority during the Gulf War managed excess reserves above the level needed for currency reserves (although many central banks do that now).
-The Government of Singapore Investment Corporation and Temasek Holdings are partially the expression of a desire to bolster Singapore's standing as an international financial centre.
+The Government of Singapore Investment Corporation, Temasek Holdings, or Mubadala are partially the expression of a desire to bolster their countries' standing as an international financial centre.
 The Korea Investment Corporation has since been similarly managed.
 Sovereign wealth funds invest in all types of companies and assets, including startups like Xiaomi and renewable energy companies like Bloom Energy.

 According to a 2014 study, SWFs are not created for reasons related to reserve accumulation and commodity-export specialization.
-Rather, the diffusion of SWF can best understood as a fad whereby certain governments consider it fashionable to create SWFs and are influenced by what their peers are doing.
+Rather, the diffusion of SWF can best be understood as a fad whereby certain governments consider it fashionable to create SWFs and are influenced by what their peers are doing.

+As market participants, SWFs influence other institutional investors, who may see investments made alongside SWFs as inherently safer.
+This effect can be seen with increasing frequency, especially with regard to investments made by the Government Pension Fund of Norway, Abu Dhabi Investment Authority, Temasek Holdings, and China Investment Corporation.
+SLFs help facilitate a state's ability to use its selective equity investments to promote its industrial policies and strategic interests.

+In the context of artificial intelligence (AI) development, SWFs have been proposed as tools for managing potential social and economic disruption from automation, including supporting national AI leadership through strategic infrastructure investment, acquiring equity stakes in AI companies, and distributing AI-derived returns through universal basic dividends or stabilization funds.